13 FAQs about holidays

 In respect of health and safety issues, you should consider whether the employee is endangering themselves, or perhaps even other employees, by working without taking appropriate rest periods.
 If so, you will have to insist that holiday be taken, if necessary making it a matter for disciplinary action.

 8. Do we have to accommodate a worker who wants to take three months' unpaid leave?

-No. You must give qualifying new mothers 26 weeks’ ordinary maternity leave and 26 weeks’ additional maternity leave (maternity leave is only paid for 39 weeks – the remaining 13 weeks leave is unpaid) in the first year of their baby's life (if they want it), and more limited amounts to parents of young or very dependent children.
-New mothers can transfer some of this leave to their partners if they return to work before the end of their paid maternity period.
-Otherwise you are under no obligation to give anyone unpaid time off.
-It may be worth your while to do so, if this is a valued worker whom you would otherwise lose, but if so, make it plain that this is an exceptional case.
+Not necessarily.
+You must give qualifying new mothers 26 weeks? ordinary maternity leave and 26 weeks? additional maternity leave (maternity leave is only paid for 39 weeks - the remaining 13 weeks? leave is unpaid) in the first year of their baby's life (if they want it).
+New mothers can transfer some of this leave to their partners if they return to work before the end of their paid maternity period under shared parental leave legislation.
+All parents with children under the age of 18 are entitled to 18 weeks? total unpaid leave per child with a maximum annual entitlement of four weeks? leave per child.
+Employees are also entitled to short-term unpaid emergency dependants? leave.
+Otherwise you are not obliged to give anyone unpaid time off.
+It may be worth your while to do so, if this is a valued worker whom you would otherwise lose but, if so, make it plain that this is an exceptional case.

 9. We have a trade fair starting two days after a bank holiday.
 Can we require people to work on the bank holiday?

 Yes, unless they have the right in their contracts of employment to take bank holidays off (see 1).
 You must, however, give adequate notice - one day for each day you require your employees to be available for work.
 In this case you would presumably want your employees to be available for the whole week (three days before the trade fair, and two days of trade fair), in which case you would have to tell them at least one week in advance.